arthurdevv/alpha/CONTRIBUTING.md

 ## Pull Request

-Once finished the changes, it's time to create a [pull request](https://github.com/arthurdevv/alpha/pulls).
+Once finished the changes, it is time to create a [pull request](https://github.com/arthurdevv/alpha/pulls).

-> **Note: For more information, see [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?platform=windows).**
+> **Note: For more information, see [Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?platform=windows).**

 That's it!
 Thank you so much for contributing to Alpha 👍